Wife: Marshneil Gavaskar

 - Sunil Gavaskar was out thrice off the first ball of a Test match in his career.

-- In 1975, he earned the name for slowest run scorer as in a world cup match against England, he scored 36 runs out of 174 balls (just one four).
+- In 1975, he earned the name for slowest run scorer when in a world cup match against England, he scored 36 runs out of 174 balls (just one four).

 - A trophy has been instituted in his co-honour, Border-Gavaskar Trophy.